fission/fission/environments/binary/README.md

 ⚠️ **Words of Caution** ⚠️

-The environment runs on an alpine image with some additional utility commandline tools installed, such as 'grep'.
+The environment runs on an alpine image with some additional utility command line tools installed, such as 'grep'.
-However, in case you want to make use of more esoteric commandline tools, you should add the relevant apk to the Dockerfile and build a new binary environment.
+However, in case you want to make use of more esoteric command line tools, you should add the relevant apk to the Dockerfile and build a new binary environment.
 See 'Compiling' for instructions.

 When executing functions using binaries, **ensure that the executable is built for the right architecture**.